juntossomosmais/django-outbox-pattern/README.md

 ## Usage/Examples

-The `publish` decorator adds the outbox table to the model. ` publish` accepts list of Config.
-The Config accepts four params the `destination` which is required, `fields` which the default are all the fields of the model, `serializer` which by default adds the `id` in the message to be sent and `version` which by default is `v1`.
+The `publish` decorator adds the [outbox table](https://github.com/juntossomosmais/django-outbox-pattern/blob/main/django_outbox_pattern/models.py#L14) to the model. `publish` accepts list of Config.
+The Config accepts four params the `destination` which is required, `fields` which the default are all the fields of the model, `serializer` which by default adds the `id` in the message to be sent and `version` which by default is empty.

 > Note: `fields` and `serializer` are mutually exclusive, serializer overwrites the fields.